bettyriver/Blobby3D/README.md

 [DNest4](https://github.com/eggplantbren/DNest4) is a bespoke nested sampling algorithm written by Brendon Brewer, and will need to be cloned from github in the usual manner.
 It is only available for Unix like machines.

-### Installing
+### Compilling

 To install Blobby3D you need to clone this repository.
-Then go to the repository directory and make using command 'make'.
+You then need to compile the C++ code and install the python module.

+To compile the C++ code type 'make' in the root directory.
 Note that this assumes that you have setup a DNEST4_PATH environment variable as suggested in the [DNEST4 paper](https://arxiv.org/abs/1606.03757).
 If you have not setup a DNEST4_PATH environment variable, then simply make using the following:

 make DNEST4_PATH=/path/to/DNest4

 Where /path/to/DNest4 is the root directory for DNest4 on your machine.

+To install the python module go to the blobby3d_toolkit directory.
+Then install by following:

+pip install blobby3d_toolkit/

+The python module is then available using:

+import pyblobby3d

 ### Running Blobby3D on Examples